aws-samples/aws-organizations-tool/README.rst

 Console Scripts
 ---------------

-``orgtool`` provides the following python executibles:
+``orgtool`` provides the following python executables:

 orgtool
-  Manage recources in an AWS Organization.
+  Manage resources in an AWS Organization.

 awsaccounts
   Manage accounts in an AWS Organization.